 Leadership Fellows is a virtual, cohort-based fellowship for new and aspiring school leaders.
 This program provides a supportive environment to build knowledge, skills, and confidence in the next generation of school leaders.

 By the end of this program, you will be prepared to succeed in entry-level school-site leadership roles.

 Leadership Fellows is designed for experienced teachers and early-career administrators.
-We aim to recruit a diverse group of educators and welcome educators from all backgrounds, ethnicities, genders, education experience levels, roles, and past life experiences.
+We aim to recruit a diverse group of educators and welcome educators from all backgrounds, ethnicities, genders, ages, education experience levels, roles, and past life experiences.

 Please set aside approximately 30 minutes to complete the application.

 We need your help identifying strong teacher-leaders who are interested in developing their leadership skills in the 2022-23 school year!
 We will be offering Leadership Fellows as a free development experience for interested teachers and aspiring school leaders.